What Happens If You Don’t Fix Foundation Problems

 by Tom Evans on Jul 25, 2019

 The lifespan of a building depends on several factors—and the foundation is one of them.
-Without a good foundation, it’s hard for a building to stand the test of time, let alone natural disasters like flood and earthquakes.
+Without a good foundation, it’s hard for a building to stand the test of time, let alone natural disasters like floods and earthquakes.
 Though most homeowners understand this, very few can tell when their foundation has a problem that needs quick fixing.
 The common signs are visible cracks on the walls and floors.
 Other than this, you also need to watch out for a leaning chimney, water damage, sticky doors and windows, and uneven floors.

 What Causes Foundation Problems?